Overview of Federal Taxes

 Some taxpayers, however, may choose to itemize their deductions.
 This means subtracting certain eligible expenses and expenditures.
 The most common itemized deductions include:

-- Deduction for state and local taxes paid.
-Taxpayers can deduct the entirety of any state and local taxes (including income, property and generalized sales taxes) that they paid for that tax year.
+Deduction for state and local taxes paid.
+Also known as the SALT deduction, it allows taxpayers to deduct the entirety of any state and local property taxes plus the entirety of either income or generalized sales taxes that they paid that tax year.

 Keep in mind that many taxpayers don’t itemize their deductions.
 If the standard deduction is larger than the sum of your itemized deductions (as it is for many taxpayers), you receive the standard deduction.